xtyangpsp/YangAndGao_AlaskaFWANT/README.md

-# YangAndGao_NatComm2019
+# YangAndGao_AlaskaFWANT
-Source data and computer codes for Yang and Gao, Nature Communications, 2019 paper
+Source data and computer codes for the Alaska FWANT paper.

 ## Directories
 1. Figure_S2: